 Jasper Therapeutics, Inc. and its consolidated subsidiary, Jasper Tx Corp. (collectively, "Jasper" or the "Company"), is a clinical-stage biotechnology company focused on developing therapeutics targeting mast cell driven diseases such as chronic spontaneous urticaria, chronic inducible urticaria and asthma.
-The Company also has ongoing programs in diseases where targeting diseased hematopoietic stem cells can provide benefits, such as lower to intermediate risk myelodysplastic syndrome, and stem cell transplant conditioning regimens.
+The Company also has ongoing programs in diseases where targeting diseased hematopoietic stem cells can provide benefits, such as stem cell transplant conditioning regimens.